The Access Control Supervisor is responsible for authorizing and approving access control systems including keys and key cards/pads.

 - What constitutes an emergency request?

 A Trent University Key Request Form must be completed and signed by the Designated Authority for all key/card requests.
-Key request forms can be faxed to 705-748-1158, or mailed to Parking & Access Control Office, Blackburn Hall Rm.
+Key request forms can be faxed to 705-748-1158, or mailed to Security & Access Control Office, Blackburn Hall Rm.
 103 or emailed to firstname.lastname@example.org.
 When you submit a key request, a financial account number is required.

 Unit Heads are the Designated Access Control Authority for the facilities allocated to their unit.
 They may delegate the authority to request and control keys/access cards and/or requisition changes to locks to a staff member using the Access Control Designated Authority Form, which is to be submitted to the Parking & Access Control Supervisor.
 All requests for master or sub-master keys must be approved by the appropriate Vice-President and the Director of Risk Management.